Explain why some funeral rituals included the construction of special underground chambers to protect the deceased?

 In detail, for those interested!

-Preserve the body and funeral artifacts.
+Preserve and honor the remains and funeral objects.

 Did you know?